-According to one of his blogs (2009 article no longer present on the site), Boaz Michael (and certain proponents/supporters such as "rabbi" Derek Leman who absolutely INSISTS that Noah ate pork and didn't know the difference between clean and unclean, etc.) and that Christians who find their way to Torah are not obligated to bother with "certain ceremonial aspects of the Torah in the same manner as Jewish people: namely the circumcision, the Sabbath, the festivals, and the Levitical dietary laws."
+One such off-the-mark site we discovered espoused the nonsense that Noah ate pork and didn't know the difference between clean and unclean, etc.) and that Christians who find their way to Torah are not obligated to bother with "certain ceremonial aspects of the Torah in the same manner as Jewish people: namely the circumcision, the Sabbath, the festivals, and the Levitical dietary laws."

-Double talk that is totally against Scripture!
+How ridiculous!
 First of all "Gentiles" certainly DON'T have to bother with Torah, or anything to do with God and the Bible, for that matter!
-But once someone becomes a CHRISTIAN (a believer in the God of Abraham, Isaac and Jacob and His Divine Messiah, they have "crossed over" to become "Hebrew" (which means, "to cross over"), and YHWH Himself explains:
+But once someone becomes a believer in the God of Abraham, Isaac and Jacob and His Divine Messiah, they have "crossed over" to become "Hebrew" (which means, "to cross over"), and YHWH Himself explains:

 Numbers 15: 13 "'Everyone who is native-born must do these things in this way when he brings an offering made by fire as an aroma pleasing to the LORD.
 14 For the generations to come, whenever an alien or anyone else living among you presents an offering made by fire as an aroma pleasing to the LORD, he must do exactly as you do.
 15 The community is to have the same rules for you and for the alien living among you; this is a lasting ordinance for the generations to come.
 You and the alien shall be the same before the LORD: 16 The same laws and regulations will apply both to you and to the alien living among you.'"